FortinetCloudCSE/fortiweb-security-foundations-201/content/04chapter/03Task3.md

 1. Lets generate a CSRF attack with Burpsuite.

-2. Repeate Step 1-5 from Task 1 to open Burpsuite. if Burpsuite is already running in the background just click to go back to at by clicking on the top left corner of Kali linux.
+2. Repeat Step 1-5 from Task 1 to open Burpsuite. if Burpsuite is already running in the background just click to go back to at by clicking on the top left corner of Kali linux.

 3. On the proxy tab, Click on **Open Browser**

 ![csrf1](csrf1.png)

-4. Type the FQDN allocated: **https://yournumber.fwebtraincse.com** into the browser. for example: **https://670.fwetraincse.com**
+4. Type the FQDN allocated: ```https://<studentId>.fwebtraincse.com``` into the browser.

 ![csrf2](csrf2.png)

-5. Cnce the Juiceshop app loads, click on Account > Login.
+5. Once the Juiceshop app loads, click on Account > Login.

 ![csrf3](csrf3.png)